LawrenceKarasek/VideoPlayer/README.md

             }
         }, [isPlaying]);

-The current video that is playing can be switch using the VideoControls next and previous buttons as well as the onEnd event.
-When these events are raised the videoIndex is updated.
+The current video that is playing can be switched using the VideoControls next and previous buttons as well as the onEnd event.
+When these events are raised, isPlaying is set to false the videoIndex is updated.

         const toPrevVideo = () => {
             setIsPlaying(false);